← Back to lessons

 Decide what goes on your page

-Before you type a single prompt, spend two minutes thinking about what you want on your personal landing page.
-The better your input, the better the output.
+Before you ask Claude Code to build, spend two minutes thinking about what you want on your personal landing page:

 • Your name (or the name you go by online)